dice-group/EuroPython-2018/README.md

 # EuroPython-2018
 This repository contains starter code for building a question-answering system over SQuAD.
+Link to slides: https://goo.gl/rLwjhA

 **Stanford Question Answering Dataset (SQuAD)** is a reading comprehension dataset, consisting of questions posed by crowdworkers on a set of Wikipedia articles, where the answer to every question is a segment of text, or span, from the corresponding reading passage, or the question might be unanswerable.
 Follow [the link](https://rajpurkar.github.io/SQuAD-explorer/)